netlify/headlesscms.org/site/content/pages/contribute.md

 ---
-title: The Rules
+title: Contribute
-url: /rules/
+url: /contribute/
 layout: page
 ---

-# The Rules
+# Contribute

 Everybody is welcome to contribute to headlessCMS.org, just fork the [GitHub repo](https://github.com/netlify/headlesscms.org) and send a pull request.
 Each Content Management System is a markdown file in the `site/content/projects` directory.